 The players had left the pitch, but out of nowhere, a big cheer went up.
 I looked down to see the hilarious sight of the heroic dancer having gone straight through the stage.
 His pals were trying to lift him out of the debris!

 The Monday morning was another stunner.
-After I had my breakfast and said my farewells and once again decided to walk into town; only this time on the main road.
-Freshly caught fish from the river stood drying on hooks by the roadside and once again nobody was shy of a large smile.
+After I had my breakfast and said my farewells, I once again decided to walk into town, only this time on the main road.
+Freshly caught fish from the river stood drying on hooks by the roadside, and once again, nobody was shy of a large smile.

 My luggage was becoming a pest, especially as huge crowds of tourists were gathering.
 I decided to ask a lady running a sweet and cake stall right by where I wanted to be if she’d look after my bags in return for 100BHT?